marcoasmith/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <img src="https://i.imgur.com/SApOKiE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Lastly to verify that noraml users can RDP into Client-1 we will use a script to generate thousands of users into the domain.
+Lastly to verify that normal users can RDP into Client-1 we will use a script to generate thousands of users into the domain.
 We will input the script in powershell, after the users are created we will select one and RDP into Client-1.
 </p>
 <br />
 <img src="https://i.imgur.com/EzWG8ug.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>